Last content update: November 30, 2020

 - Any facility hosting an indoor gathering (including movie theaters, places of worship, and private residences)

-If your facility falls into one of the above categories, it may not operate indoors, and you must close all indoor operations immediately.
+If your facility falls into one of the above categories, it may not be open to the public indoors, and you must close all indoor operations to the public immediately.
 You do not need to follow any further steps listed on this page.

 If your facility does not fall into one of the above categories, proceed to Step Two.